Diversity, Equity and Inclusion Guiding Principles

-As a leader in the field of aging, the American Society on Aging (ASA) drives discourse, education and advocacy for change as it relates to inclusivity, anti-ageism and equity for older adults.
-We unite, empower and champion our community to address social injustices and systemic discrimination.
-The DEI Upstanders are responsible for ensuring that ASA works to promote equity, combat racism and foster inclusion in all of our work and programming.
+As a leader in the field of aging, the American Society on Aging (ASA) is committed to driving discourse, education and advocacy for change as it relates to inclusivity, anti-ageism and equity for older adults.
+We reject all forms of prejudice and discrimination, including those based on age, color, disability, gender, gender identity, gender expression, national origin, race, religion and sexual orientation.
+We unite, empower and champion our community to address social injustices, embrace anti-racism and eradicate systemic discrimination.

 Diversity: The full range of visible and invisible differences that define each of us as human beings.